yiisoft/yii-sentry/README.md

 > Note: **If you want to see your logs in sentry timeline**, you need to use keys (float)'**time**' and (float)'**elapsed**' in log context array.

 Add DB log decorator for tracing db queries in `app/config/params.php`:
+(now it is available only for postgres, it will work with another db, but can't separate system queries from user queries correctly)

 ```php
 'yiisoft/yii-cycle' => [